JacksonKuo/blog/_posts/2025-6-8-trufflehog-grafana.markdown

 * Attaches a inline `aws_iam_policy` that creates a permission policy for S3 `PutObject`

 And `aws-actions/configure-aws-credentials@v4` will fail if no role can be assumed.
-The S3 file write following this format `S3_KEY="trufflehog/year=${YEAR}/month=${MONTH}/day=${DAY}/scan.json"`, which allows one file per day.
+The S3 file write follows this format `trufflehog/date=${DATE}/scan.json"`, which allows one file for each date.
 Any new files within a day will overwrite the last file.

 # Glue
 Glue is a metadata repository that holds partition data.
 There are two methods to do Glue partitioning.
-Both parse the same folder naming structures: `…/partitionKey=value/` which is called Apache Hive style partitions, where *data paths contain key value pairs connected by equal signs (year=2021/month=01/day=26/)*[^11].
+Both methods parse the same folder naming structures: `…/partitionKey=value/` which is called Apache Hive style partitions, where *data paths contain key value pairs connected by equal signs (year=2021/month=01/day=26/)*[^11].
 However there are important differences:
 * Hive-style partitioning
     * must run `MSCK REPAIR TABLE` by Athena or Glue crawler
     * declared using `PARTITIONED BY (dt string)`
-    * AWS Glue crawler run auto runs MSCK
+    * AWS Glue crawler auto runs `MSCK`
     * AWS Glue crawler stores partition info in the Glue metadata catalog
     * Adds partition column at runtime
 * Partition projection